OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-07.md

 ## 2 Corinthians 7:15

-His affection abounds all the more toward you, as he remembers the obedience of you all, how you received him with fear and trembling.
+His affection for you grows all the more, as he remembers the obedience of you all, how you received him with respect and humility.

 ## 2 Corinthians 7:16

-I rejoice that in everything I have confidence in you.
+I am glad that in everything I have confidence in you.